What to Wear to a Baby Shower: Guest & Host Outfit Guide

 Outfit Formulas for Every Baby Shower Type

-These copy-and-paste formulas take the guesswork out of getting dressed.
-Pick the one that matches your shower type and adjust colors to your preference.
+Copy-and-paste formulas for each shower type.
+Pick the one that matches your venue and adjust colors to your preference.

 Formula 1: Casual Home Shower